 Taxes payable on rent either by the landlord or tenant of a business lease

 Landlords are subject to income tax from leases.
 Tax brackets are 15% for lease income between EUR0–12,000, 35% for lease income between EUR12,001–35,000 and 45% for lease income over EUR35,000.
 Landlords are also subject to a solidarity levy ranging from 2.2-10% (depending on the total income) for annual income exceeding EUR12,000.
 Where the landlord is a legal person, lease income is treated as income from a business operation and the related expenses are tax deductible, provided they have been included in the company’s commercial books.
 Unless otherwise agreed, tenants are burdened with stamp duty amounting to 3.6% of the monthly lease.

 “Green obligations” commonly found in leases

-In the past few years, along with the emergence of Airbnb short-term residential leases, there has been an increase in shared short-term working spaces, mainly office buildings, equipped with standard or more advanced amenities.
-On the other hand, shared residential spaces with shared facilities, apart from short-term leases, are not widespread or common.
+In the last few years, along with the “sprouting” of Airbnb short-term residential leases, there has been an increase in shared short-term working spaces, mainly office buildings, equipped with standard or more advanced amenities.
+On the other hand, shared residential spaces with shared facilities, apart from short-term leases, are not wide-spread or common.